 (x) A release to a permitted wastewater facility.

-An exemption from the reporting requirements in this section does not imply a release from liability under this chapter.
+An exemption from the reporting requirements in this section does not imply a release from liability under the state cleanup law.

 (b) Examples.
 An owner or operator should use best professional judgment in deciding whether a release or threatened release of a hazardous substance to the environment may pose a threat to human health or the environment.
 The following, which is not an exhaustive list, are examples of situations that an owner or operator should generally report under this section: